 At Futurepump we learn from our customers every single day.
-We learn how they farm their land, what crops work well for them, which farm inputs are most essential to their work… we could go on!
+We learn their stories: how they farm their land, what crops work well for them, which farm inputs are most essential to their work… we could go on!

 This knowledge is essential to our team as we learn how best to serve our customers.
 When are they needing irrigation the most?
 How can reduced fuel costs from irrigation pumps impact farm profits?
 How does reduced labour for irrigation make time for other essential farm tasks?
 And how can we make our solar irrigation pumps better and better and more suited to smallholder farmers’ needs?

 As these insights are so important to us we have a dedicated monitoring and evaluations (M&E) team working every day to speak to our customers, collate all the information and report directly back to our factory and research and development partners.

 But it’s not just our M&E team who learn from this contact with our customers; it is part of the Futurepump culture that all members of the team spend time in the field speaking with customers and discovering more about how a solar irrigation pump impacts their lives.
 This particular blog shares stories from just one of these trips – when Futurepump General Manager (Kenya), Charles Ahenda-Bengo went along on a visit to some customers.

 First stop; Omwasi Okelloh’s farm in Ng’iya, Siaya county, Kenya.